-"Customers" means any entity of which MPP's Sublicensees receives any type of revenue derived from the use of the Licensed Technology.
+"Customers" means any entity of which the Sublicensees receives any type of revenue derived from the exploitation of the Patent Rights and/or Material.

 "Development", "Developing" or "Develop" means activities associated with the development of Product, including but not limited to, validation, product studies and analysis, stability testing, process development, quality assurance, quality control, pre- and post- Regulatory Approval studies, and regulatory affairs.